Account Registration

 All winners who are in attendance at the Awards Ceremony will receive some killer swag provided by our sponsors.
 Medals will be awarded for the 1st, 2nd, and 3rd place entries in each medal category.

-We'll also be announcing the Best of Show winning entry and any runners-up, as well as the Best Brewer and Best Club honors.
+We'll also be announcing the Best of Show winning entry and any runners-up, all Pro-Ams, and the Best Brewer and Best Club honors.

 To reward their winning entry, the Best of Show brewer will receive an awesome prize.